tepel-chen/tchen-ctf-blog/_posts/0xl4ugh.md

 ```

-## Ada Indonesia Coy (500pts 0 solves)
+## Ada Indonesia Coy

 (This is an upsolve.
-Please read [the author's writeup](https://nolangilardi.github.io/blog/2024-0xl4ugh-ctf--ada-indonesia-coy/) for the more detailed approach.)
+Please read [writeup nolang's](https://nolangilardi.github.io/blog/2024-0xl4ugh-ctf--ada-indonesia-coy/) for the more detailed approach.
+My exploit is created based on this writeup)

 ![alt text](/assets/blog/0xl4ugh/image1.png)